fassko/fassko.github.io/Content/blog/solidity-eip-712-sign-metamask.md

 }
 ```

-We put all these parts together to construct the JSON data in a typed structured data object.
+We combined all these parts to construct the JSON data in a typed structured data object.

 ## How to sign a message with Metamask?

-Now that we have compiled the JSON data object, we want to sign in with Metamask.
+Now that we have compiled the JSON data object, we want to sign it with Metamask.
 We won't go into details about how to use JavaScript libraries like [Ethers.js](https://docs.ethers.org/v5/) or [web3.js](https://web3js.readthedocs.io/en/v1.8.1/), but we will do it with the Metamask console that is available in Chrome-based browsers.

 At first, we should enable the Metamask Ethereum console.
-To do that, we need to open the developer console in any Chrome-based browser and type `ethereum.enable()`.
+To do that, we must open the developer console in any Chrome-based browser and type `ethereum.enable()`.
 Metamask will ask to connect to an account.
-Please allow it to do it.
+Please allow it to do so.

 ![Connect to Metamask](/assets/eip-712/connect-metamask.png)